 - Are they asking me about personal information?
 Many legit companies won’t ask for information like your Social Security number, date of birth or credit account numbers over the phone — especially if it’s your first point of contact.

 - Can they provide a validation notice?
 Collectors are legally required to provide a validation notice saying how much you owe within five days of calling you.
+You can request validation or verification of the debt to make sure it’s legitimate and that you’re the person the collection agency is actually looking for.

 - Are they threatening me with jail?
 It’s illegal for debt collectors to threaten borrowers with jail time.
 The Federal Trade Commission (FTC) recommends hanging up and reporting anyone who does.